BerkeleyLearnVerify/Scenic/docs/options.rst

 	(although :mod:`random` and :mod:`numpy.random` should not be used in place of Scenic's own sampling constructs in Scenic code).

+	This option can be configured from the Python API using `scenic.setSeed`.

 .. option:: --scenario <scenario>

 	If the given Scenic file defines multiple scenarios, select which one to run.